MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/licensing-and-activation-data-sent-to-office-365-by-office-365-proplus.md

 - Manage product keys for Office 365 ProPlus

-This article shows the data that is sent to Office 365 for each of these tasks, and which URLs it is sent to.
+This article shows the data that is sent to Office 365 for each of these tasks.

 ## Registering the computer and activating Office 365 ProPlus
 <a name="BKMK_RegisterCompAndActivate"> </a>